 Step 2.
 Identify Rice homologs of Arabidopsis interaction pairs.
 Connect every gene in the Arabidopsis interaction network with its Rice homologs.
 This technique can employ various homology methods, including either distance or parsimony based.
-In our preliminary analysis (Table II), we obtained homologs via two commonly used methods, InParanoid {O'Brien, 2005 #24} and OrthoMCL {Li, 2003 #26}.
-We also experimented with distance-based homology, selecting homologs with BLAST matches stronger than E-value of E-20 to capture one-to-many homology relationships {Tatusov, 1997 #57}, which captures the gene duplication events prevalent in plant genomes {Zhang, 2003 #58}.
+In our preliminary analysis (Table II), we obtained homologs via two commonly used methods, InParanoid [32] and OrthoMCL [31].
+We also experimented with distance-based homology, selecting homologs with BLAST matches stronger than E-value of E-20 to capture one-to-many homology relationships [52], which captures the gene duplication events prevalent in plant genomes [53].

 Step 3.
 Build a Rice correlation network based on publicly available Rice microarray expression experiments.
-We downloaded all 48 Rice gene expression experiments on the Affymetrix GPL2025 platform from GEO {Barrett, 2007 #54}.
+We downloaded all 48 Rice gene expression experiments on the Affymetrix GPL2025 platform from GEO [54].
 With the aim of finding experiments that both repress and induce the genes of interest (the Rice genes homologous to the genes in the Arabidopsis network), we selected the experiments with the highest variability of expression level across assays for these genes.
 These were experiments in which at least half the individual gene Z-scores across the assays exceeded 0.5.
 This selected 8 experiments with a total of 169 assays.
 We then computed the Pearson correlation of all pairs of the genes of interest.
-We retain correlation edges between gene pairs whose expression vectors were significantly correlated (p-value <0.05, meaning less than a 5% chance of a non-zero correlation by chance) and absolute value of correlation > 0.5 or >0.7 (Table II).
+We retain correlation edges between gene pairs whose expression vectors were significantly correlated (p-value <0.05, meaning less than a 5% chance of a non-zero correlation by chance) and absolute value of correlation > 0.5 or >0.7 (Table 3)

 Step 4.
 Build an inferred Rice network.
 Initially, we infer a Rice network that contains the edges that connect homologs to the network in Arabidopsis.
 We then refine the inferred Rice network by retaining only edges that both connect homologs to the network in Arabidopsis and connect genes whose expression values in the Arabidopsis experiments selected in Step 3 correlate more strongly than 0.5 or 0.7.
 Conceptually, homology suggests a set of possible network edges in the target species, and strong correlation of expression levels refines the set.
 Notice that we are using expression to infer other relationships (metabolic and protein-protein).
 This network is called the inferred Rice network.

 Step 5.
 Obtain a reference validated Rice network that contains edges representing known interactions.
-Our initial Rice validated network was constructed from 10,976 metabolic interactions and 334 protein-protein interactions for Rice from KEGG {Kanehisa, 2004 #49} and BIND {Bader, 2002 #50}.
+Our initial Rice validated network was constructed from 10,976 metabolic interactions and 334 protein-protein interactions for Rice from KEGG [39] and BIND[49].

 Step 6.
 Evaluate Inferred Rice Network.
 This step computes the similarity and p-value (significance) between the inferred and validated Rice networks by using a network intersection tool called NetSect which is described below.
 We evaluated the quality of each subset of edge types in the inferred network.